colhountech/CT-Studio/README.md

 * Shared\ - Folder of shared resource such as Themes and shared Controls
 * Shared\_ValidationSCriptPartial - This is used for forms that need client side validation before we send form data to the server.
 Mostly this just works and we won't need to worry about this ( for a while )

+OK.
+Let's run this.
+Our request is reouted to the default Razor Page `Index.cshtml` and is rendered to our browser.

   ### Tasks WebApp - Configure for HTTPS
   ### Tasks WebApp Authentication